 Since 1998, the Company has participated in TECH Semiconductor Singapore Pte.
 Ltd. (TECH), a semiconductor memory manufacturing joint venture in Singapore among the Company, the Singapore Economic Development Board, Canon Inc. and Hewlett-Packard Company.
-As of December 2, 2004, the Company had a 39.12% ownership interest in TECH.
+As of March 3, 2005, the Company had a 39.12% ownership interest in TECH.
 Significant financing, investment and operating decisions for TECH typically require approval from TECH s Board of Directors.
 The shareholders agreement for the TECH joint venture expires in 2011.
 Under FASB Interpretation No. 46, Consolidation of Variable Interest Entities, TECH does not qualify for consolidation.

 TECH s semiconductor manufacturing facilities use the Company s product and process technology.
 Subject to specific terms and conditions, the Company has agreed to purchase all of the products manufactured by TECH.
 The Company generally purchases semiconductor memory products from TECH at prices determined quarterly, based on a discount from average selling prices realized by the Company for the immediately preceding quarter.
 The Company performs assembly and test services on product manufactured by TECH.
 The Company also provides certain technology, engineering and training to support TECH.
 All of these transactions with TECH are recognized as part of the net cost of products purchased from TECH.
-The net cost of products purchased from TECH amounted to \$144.5 million and \$123.1 million for the first quarter of 2005 and 2004, respectively.
-Amortization expense resulting from the TECH supply arrangement, included in the cost of products purchased from TECH, was \$3.0 million and \$2.6 million for the first quarter of 2005 and 2004, respectively.
-Receivables from TECH were \$25.3 million and payables to TECH were \$61.4 million as of December 2, 2004.
-Receivables from TECH were \$23.8 million and payables to TECH were \$61.4 million as of December 2, 2004.
-Receivables from TECH were \$23.8 million and payables to TECH were \$26.8 million as of December 2, 2004, the Company had intangible assets with a net book value of \$59.0 million relating to the supply arrangement to purchase product from TECH.
+The net cost of products purchased from TECH amounted to \$176.0 million and \$320.5 million for the second quarter and first six months of 2005, respectively, and \$124.8 million and \$247.9 million for the second quarter and first six months of 2004, respectively.
+Amortization expense resulting from the TECH supply arrangement, included in the cost of products purchased from TECH, was \$2.9 million and \$5.9 million for the second quarter and first six months of 2004, respectively.
+Receivables from TECH were \$26.7 million and payables to TECH were \$82.1 million as of March 3, 2005.
+Receivables from TECH were \$23.8 million and payables to TECH were \$56.8 million.
+TECH supplied approximately 25% of the total megabits of memory produced by the Company in the first six months of 2005.
+As of March 3, 2005, the Company had intangible assets with a net book value of \$56.1 million relating to the supply arrangement to purchase product from TECH.